George-Zhuang/NetTrack/README.md

 ## :star: Tricks
 Tune the ```--track_thres``` in the 3rd step (tracking).
 Lower value encourages discovering more potential objects but may introduce :warning:**unwanted** objects.

-## :calendar: TODO

-- Online inference
-  - Add code for using camera
-  - Merge detection and tracking steps
-  - Use a more lightweight model for faster inference